Disclosure: When you make a purchase through our links, we may receive a commission.

 What are Fixed Gear Bikes

-Fixed-gear bicycles, also known as Fixies, are bicycles that have a single fixed gear and lack a freewheel mechanism.
+Fixed-gear bicycles, or Fixies, have a single fixed gear and lack a freewheel mechanism.

 This means that the rear cog of a fixed-gear bike is directly attached to the rear wheel so that when the wheel turns, the cog turns as well.
-This results in the pedals turning in the same direction as the wheels, regardless of whether the rider is pedaling or not.
+This results in the pedals turning in the same direction as the wheels, regardless of whether the rider is pedaling.

-Unlike conventional bicycles, which have multiple gears and a freewheel mechanism that allows the rider to coast without pedaling, fixed-gear bikes require the rider to pedal constantly in order to keep the bike moving.
+Unlike conventional bicycles, which have multiple gears and a freewheel mechanism that allows the rider to coast without pedaling, fixed-gear bikes require the rider to pedal constantly to keep the bike moving.

 The lack of a freewheel also means that it’s not possible to coast or to stop pedaling when going downhill, which can make fixed-gear bikes more challenging to ride in certain situations.